Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - Note: Burkhead's stats vs. Titans date back to 2016.

-- Conceding 85.9 rushing yards per game, the Titans have the second-ranked run defense in the league.

-- This season the Titans are ranked 12th in the NFL in rushing touchdowns conceded (14).
+- This year the Titans have conceded 14 rushing TDs.
+They are ranked 12th in the NFL in that category.

 Recent Performances